-- 7.1 Where the Property is part of any larger subjects (the Building or otherwise) or development, it is a condition that: - 7.1.1 common charges will be apportioned between the Seller and the Purchaser as at the Date of Entry on the basis that the Seller will be responsible for all common repairs and improvements carried out, instructed or authorised on or prior to the Date of Entry; - 7.1.2 there are no major repairs or improvements currently proposed (by the development factors, managing agents or a co-owner of the Building in writing to the Seller), instructed, authorised or completed but not yet paid for in respect of the Property or the larger subjects or the Building or development of which it forms part; - 7.1.3 the Seller shall provide the Purchaser with full details of any factoring and block insurance arrangements affecting the Property.
-The application for information to implement this Clause shall be in accordance with the style Letter to Factors/Managing Agents currently available on the PSG website www.psglegal.co.uk/residential; and - 7.1.4 all other outgoings and charges payable in respect of the Property will be apportioned as at the Date of Entry.
+- 7.1 Where the Property is part of any larger subjects (the Building or otherwise) or development, it is a condition that: - 7.1.1 common charges will be apportioned between the Seller and the Purchaser as at the Date of Entry on the basis that the Seller will be responsible for all common repairs and improvements carried out, instructed or authorised on or prior to the Date of Entry; - 7.1.2 there are no major repairs or improvements currently proposed (by the development factors, managing agents or a co-owner of the Building in writing to the Seller), instructed, authorised or completed but not yet paid for in respect of the Property or the larger subjects or the Building or development of which it forms part; - 7.1.3 the Seller will provide the Purchaser with full details of any factoring and block insurance arrangements affecting the Property.
+The application for information to implement this Clause will be in accordance with the style

+Letter to Factors/Managing Agents currently available on the PSG website www.psglegal.co.uk.